openstack-archive/murano/doc/source/install/configure_network.rst

     openstack network list --external

-During the first deploy, required networks and router with specified name will be created and set up.
+During the first deployment, the required networks and router with a specified name will be created and set up.

 Manual neutron network configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^